 If your arthritis is too severe and disabling enough to use the physiotherapy service, our physiotherapists can prepare you for the best outcome from the surgery by providing you with targeted physiotherapy treatment programme both before and after your surgery.

 Carpal tunnel syndrome

-Carpal tunnel syndrome is very common in women.
-There are various reasons which can cause carpal tunnel syndrome such as, post menopausal phase, previous history of trauma, rheumatoid arthritis, gross swelling of the arm after breast cancer surgery and in some case during pregnancy.
+Carpal Tunnel Syndrome is most common in women.
+There are various reasons which can cause Carpal Tunnel Syndrome such as post-menopausal phase, previous history of trauma, Rheumatoid Arthritis, gross swelling of the arm after breast cancer surgery and in some case during pregnancy.

-The symptoms ranging from pins and needles in the hand(s) to altered sensation and poor hand muscle strength which could have a significant impact on daily activities.
+The symptoms range from pins and needles in the hand(s) to altered sensation and poor hand muscle strength, which could have a significant impact on daily activities.